 A triple net lease is a commercial lease in which the tenant is pretty much responsible for paying everything.
-He pays all or part of the taxes, insurance, and maintenance associated with the use of the property.
+They pay all or part of the taxes, insurance, and maintenance associated with the use of the property.
 These fees are paid in addition to the tenant's regular or base monthly rent.
 This type of arrangement is also known as a "net-net-net" or NNN lease.

-Why the name?
-The tenant is typically responsible for paying the net amount of three major expenses in addition to his base rent: insurance, taxes, and maintenance.
+Why does the name represent?
+The tenant is typically responsible for paying the net amount of three major expenses in addition to their base rent: insurance, taxes, and maintenance.
 But this isn't to say that additional rent is limited to these things.
-The tenant effectively assumes all financial responsibility for operating expenses, both those that stem from his business and those that maintain the building.
+The tenant effectively assumes all financial responsibility for operating expenses, both those that stem from their business and those that maintain the building.

 Disadvantages of Triple Net Leases

 When you enter into a triple net lease, you're effectively paying the costs of owning a property that you don't in fact own.
 You'll pay real estate taxes on someone else's real estate.
-You'll pay to insure his property against fire or other damage, and you'll pay to keep it up to code and safe for you, your clients and customers.
+You'll pay to insure their property against fire or other damage, and you'll pay to keep it up to code and safe for you, your clients, and customers.

 Meanwhile, the owner is the only one who benefits from the building's appreciation or increase in value.
 This can be an excellent situation for an investor who wants to buy commercial property and rent it out.
-It's largely hands-off ownership that could result in substantial passive growth if he holds onto it long enough.
+It's largely hands-off ownership that could result in substantial passive growth if they hold onto it long enough.